lildann/lildann/README.md

 #### Planning and Communication
-As the Exhibitions Manager for a fast-paced gallery with three locations in Central London, communication and building strong working relationships internally across departments and externally with artists, suppliers, and clients was key to the success of each exhibition.
+As the Exhibitions Manager for a fast-paced gallery with three locations in Central London, communication and building strong working relationships (internally across departments and externally with artists, suppliers, and clients) was key to the success of each exhibition.
 Being promoted consistently throughout my time there was the outcome of analysing and identifying areas for improvement and implementing new methods, such as departmental Trello Boards, and leading agenda-focused meetings.

-For each of the group projects while at Makers, the time we spent in the planning and design stages helped communication and productivity, keeping the team on track and completing the Minimum Viable Product.
+For each of the group projects while at Makers, the time we spent in the planning and design stages helped communication and productivity, keeping the team on track and completing the Minimum Viable Product and expanding to features.
 Using agile processes - such as daily stand-ups and retros - also helped with communication and general wellbeing.
 Since finishing the course at Makers, I have become a mentor to three students.
 Entering a new industry, I appreciate that it can feel daunting, and aim to give advice, encouragement and perspective to fully embrace the intensity of the course.

 #### Time Management and Attention to Detail
 When working for an arts book publisher in Berlin, I proofread non-fiction texts in layout stages - this required a good eye for detail, and the ability to work consistently and methodically when under a time-pressured print deadline.
 These skills have been helpful while at Makers, and I take pride in writing clear, well-crafted code.

-With the introduction of JavaScript in week 6 of the course, I initially struggled with self-led learning and where to start with the amount of material to cover.
+With the introduction of JavaScript in week 6 of the course, I initially struggled with self-led learning when faced with the amount of material to cover.
 By planning my goals for the week, timeboxing my learning, and making time for reflection each day, I've learnt how to maximise productivity, which includes breaks, and get the most out of my learning.

+#### Project Delivery
+Working with artists to interpret their vision and plan ambitious projects (such as a [lifesize chess board](https://www.nytimes.com/2016/02/09/t-magazine/art/darren-bader-chess-sadie-coles.html) with humans as pieces, or a replica of Auguste Rodin's sculpture _The Kiss_ recreated in plasticine) has given me an operational skillset, that considers logistic details while maintaining perspective on the timeline and end result.
+For example [Martine Syms's video-wall installation](https://www.timeout.com/london/art/martine-syms-grand-calme-review) portrayed an AI chat-bot avatar, which the viewer could interact with via text message.
+This show involved complex AV installation, as well as furniture and floor fabrication, to create an immersive experience for the public.

+This organised, clear-sighted approach helps in coding when closing the loop, tackling bugs and finding the root cause of blockers.

 ## Education